andrewwhitten/Azure-Functions-for-Salesforce/README.md

 * This is built in .NET 6 preview, just because the framework is planned for release this November 2021, and the performance aspects will be important for potential comparisons with other providers such as Amazon AWS and Google.
 * There is a very specific bug when generating the .NET wrapper around the Salesforce Partner API.
 The simple fix is here: https://stackoverflow.com/questions/60976792/net-core-3-1-soap-platform-not-supported-error-compiling-jscript-csharp-script
+* I built this all on Windows 11.
+It should be possible on Mac OS with the same tools.